Powered by MOMENTUM MEDIA

 However, Evans warned that this positive change in investor sentiment is not without its hurdles.

-Expounding on this, he affirmed that the full impact of China’s extensive policy stimulus remains to be seen but noted that cross-border equity flows into Chinese stocks rose to the top quintile in the immediate aftermath of the stimulus announcement.
+Expounding on this, he affirmed that the full impact of China’s extensive policy stimulus remains to be seen, but noted that cross-border equity flows into Chinese stocks rose to the top quintile in the immediate aftermath of the stimulus announcement.

 “Strong equity flows into Indonesia and Malaysia might reflect stronger investor sentiment towards commodity exporters.
-Meanwhile, expectations on further Bank of Japan rate tightening saw a sharp reversal in JPY flows with investors sitting on a top quartile overweight,” Evans said.
+Meanwhile, expectations on further Bank of Japan rate tightening saw a sharp reversal in JPY flows with investors sitting on a top quartile overweight,” Evans added.

 “This has cascaded more broadly in the region: all Asian emerging currencies bar the CNY sit on top quartile positioning levels, an indication of bullish bets on regional FX on expectations of further Fed easing and a softer USD.”

-State Street’s Risk Appetite Index reading for September comes after August kicked off with the biggest spike of volatility seen all year – driven by a significant sell-off in the tech sector and the carry trade unwinding – but ultimately finishing off the month at 0.09, up from 0.0 In July.
+State Street’s Risk Appetite Index reading for September comes after August kicked off with the biggest spike of volatility seen all year – driven by a significant sell-off in the tech sector and the carry trade unwinding – but ultimately finishing off the month at 0.09, up from 0.0.
+In July.